jujubeenuk/METAR-RasPi/README.md

 - Raspberry Pi 5 (will work on any amount of PI 5 ram)
 - NVME HAT
 - NVME / POE+ HAT
+- This can be installed on an SD Card if you dont want the added expense of an NVME hat and drive.

 Tested displays:
 - 7 Inch Touchscreen IPS DSI Display Compatible with Raspberry Pi 5/4/3, 800x480 Pixel Capacitive Screen MIPI Driver-Free Interface (https://www.amazon.com/dp/B0D3QB7X4Z)